-European organizations have provided strong leadership in IMS Global throughout the years.
-Today there are over 60 members of IMS Europe across the continent.
+European organizations have provided strong leadership in IMS throughout the years.
+Today there are over 70 members of IMS Europe across the continent.
 Question and Test Interoperability (QTI) and Learning Design have strong name recognition throughout Europe.
 College voor Toetsen en Examens (CvTE) in the Netherlands, along with several Dutch suppliers, have created a Dutch Exam Profile of QTI that is leading the way for assessment in Europe.
 SURF and Kennisnet in the Netherlands have been instrumental in supporting the evolution and adoption of IMS standards.
 Under the leadership of JISC and the HE sector, the United Kingdom has provided leadership in the development and deployment of Learning Tools Interoperability (LTI), QTI, Learning Information Services, and several other IMS standards.
 IMS Global is also a signatory to the Groningen Declaration on the future of digital student data portability.

 - To ensure that the needs and interests of European members are met in IMS specifications by documenting local functional requirements and use cases and ensuring active representation on relevant Working Groups;

 - To increase awareness and adoption of IMS standards in Europe by holding an annual IMS Summit on European soil, producing information materials specifically targeting the European educational marketplace, participating and presenting about IMS on relevant European conferences, as well as establishing long-term partnerships with European institutions that are engaged in the development of ed-tech protocols and standards.
-View event details and the presentations from IMS Europe Summit 2019 in Barcelona, Spain.
+View details and the presentations from IMS Europe Summit 2020 held online in November 2020.

 In November 2018, IMS announced a collaborative agreement with EUNIS (European University Information Systems)—the association of information technology services in European higher education and research—to promote the existence of high-quality infrastructures and services to support the activities of education and research institutions in Europe.
 EUNIS and IMS will become members of each other’s organization, and a EUNIS representative will receive a seat on the IMS Europe Board.